vitorio-p/unicurd/README.md

-# unicurd

-Using HTML and Bootstrap to recreate unicurd homepage

-Everything was done in Replit before being imported to GitHub

 # Unicurd

-Using HTML and Bootstrap to recreate <a href="http://unicurd.com.sg/" target="_blank">Unicurd homepage</a>
+Using HTML and Bootstrap to recreate <a href="http://unicurd.com.sg/" target="_blank">Unicurd homepage</a>.
+Everything was done in Replit before imported to GitHub

 ## Design Process